15 WLW/Lesbian Romance Books You Must Read

 The story has two young women (Lia and Xania) in a low fantasy world.
 Lia is a romantic new queen looking to root out the corruption in her kingdom, particularly in her court, to create a better place.
 On the other hand, Xania is looking to avenge her father’s death.
 They are brought together because they’re both after the same man, and Xania becomes Lia’s Whispers, which means her spymaster.

-You follow them looking to better the kingdom through lots of politics and intrigue, falling in love.
+You follow them, looking to better the kingdom through lots of politics and intrigue, falling in love.
 They are both lesbians, and it’s not explicit as in the world because it’s fantasy, but it is explicit otherwise.
 Xania is also demisexual, which is interesting because the author is demisexual.
 So it’s her voice.
-You’ve got the most amazing slow-burn wlw story, and it’s wonderful.
+You’ve got the most amazing slow-burn WLW story, and it’s beautiful.

 Queen of Coin and Whispers